prvasquez/crc_rstudio_class/training_course.md

 ![alt text](https://github.com/prvasquez/crc_rstudio_class/blob/master/datatable.png)

 ### Checking data blocks

+Now that we have our data set up, we need to learn how to use R commands to access it.

+The most simple command is just typing in `data` into the console.
+Go ahead and try that.
+The console should return the data table but printed out.
+You can see there are 6 rows, each representing a day, and 2 coloumns, one for "day" and one for "temperature".

 ### change the wrong data block
 ### Operations on data(mean avg etc)
 ### Adding a new row, w/ temperature function from before